March 05, 2014 Lebanon Middle East

 Two remarks I'll mention:

-• English and Arabic sides should be identical
+• The English and Arabic sides should be identical

-• A nice photo of the meal to come would be nice as will as blend-in perfectly in the newsletter.
+• A nice photo of the meal to come would be nice as well as blend in perfectly in the newsletter.
 Passengers will mouth-water and know what to order

-• Humility is one of men best virtues.
-Dear "Made For Brands", this is a MEA menu not an advertising page.
-Your company's logo should be smaller, people will appreciate it more
+• Humility is one of man's best virtues.
+Dear "Made For Brands", this is an MEA menu, not an advertising page.
+Your company's logo should be smaller; people will appreciate it more

-Landing after 3:30hours of flight was my biggest surprise: A comment from an account called @meaifs on instagram asking me if I liked the new menu: Yes, believe it, MEA has a social account now and they do follow up.
+Landing after 3:30hours of flight was my biggest surprise: A comment from an account called @meaifs on Instagram asking me if I liked the new menu: Yes, believe it, MEA has a social account now, and they do follow up.
 Can I scream and say how happy I am?
-What we need next is a decent customer service and a mobile application.
-Keep up the good work Middle East.
+What we need next is decent customer service and a mobile application.
+Keep up the good work, Middle East.

 And a note to those who keep on bashing MEA: Enough!
-You should be proud of all what your country has, support it and promote it.
+You should be proud of all that your country has, support it, and promote it.
 This is how Lebanon will prosper.
 I'll mention again what I previously wrote on Facebook:

-As for the food, I would kindly ask you all to think again: I do travel minimum once a month and believe me when I say that food onboard MEA is good for airplane food.
+As for the food, I would kindly ask you all to think again: I travel a minimum of once a month, and believe me when I say that the food onboard MEA is good for airplane food.

-Same food, maybe, but the portions are bigger, the choices are more varied and everything is beautifully presented like if it was business class on European short flights.
-Stainless cutlery served next to a selection of cheese, fruit salad, main fish, croissant, bread, butter and jam.
+Same food, maybe, but the portions are bigger, the choices are more varied, and everything is beautifully presented as if it were business class on European short flights.
+Stainless cutlery served next to a selection of cheese, fruit salad, main fish, croissant, bread, butter, and jam.
 The meals are fresh and smell good.
 I like and believe in what MEA offers and think that the future of our local aviation is promising.

 Unity starts by believing in what we have and what we can achieve: Proudly made in Lebanon